Morrison Family College of Health

 - Reimagining how those who work in this field can address the wellness of the whole person

 - Meeting an acute demand for health care practitioners who possess technical skills and cultural competencies.

-The new college will be imbued with the spirit of the 150-year tradition of Catholic health care, embody the principles of social justice and engage with underserved communities.
-It also will consider the health needs across both rural and urban communities.
+The college is imbued with the spirit of the 150-year tradition of Catholic health care, embodies the principles of social justice and engages with underserved communities.
+It also considers the health needs across both rural and urban communities.